kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 My Clojure project was built right way, but my Java one needed special customization.
 Vexor supports a yml file with the same syntax as Travis.
-The good thing however is that it also offers a simple GUI that allows you to define your yml via the web interface so that you don't litter your repo with extra files (I am looking at you Shippable).
+The good thing however is that it also offers a simple GUI that allows you to define your yml via the web interface so that you don't litter your repo with extra files (I am looking at you Shippable and Wercker).

 I made the configuration change and was also able to add cache support for both Gradle and Maven.
 Awesome!
 Latest Maven version (3.x ) is pre-installed.
 For Gradle you can use the Gradle wrapper.
 The latest version of Docker is also available in the build slaves.

-Vexor was clearly created by a web development company that knows about UX.
+Vexor was clearly created by a web development company that knows a thing or two about UX.
 The UI feels very fluid, had very nice animations and is a joy to navigate.
 CircleCI might have the most functional GUI, but Vexor has the most beautiful one.